HauntedThemes/ghost-search/README.md

 ## Options

-### host
+### url

-The host that needs to be set in order for Content API to properly authenticate.
-[More details](https://docs.ghost.org/api/content/#host).
+The url that needs to be set in order for Content API to properly authenticate.
+[More details](https://docs.ghost.org/api/content/#url).

 ### key